ivucicev/toodoom/README.md

 # Toodoom

-Toodoom began as a weekend idea after noticing that every “productivity” app had turned into a dashboard for teams.
+Toodoom began as a weekend idea after noticing that every simple tasks app had turned into a dashboard for teams.
 We just wanted a gentle place where my wife and I could share an `@shopping` list, keep track of `@household` fixes, and scribble personal notes.
 The result is a shareable, offline-first desk that feels like a calm gradient garden.
 Switch between notes and tasks, drop in `#tags`, assign `@categories`, and keep life admin tidy without corporate bloat.
 Try the hosted demo at [toodoom.vercel.app](https://toodoom.vercel.app/).

 ![Cover](screenshots/all.png)